shred/acme4j/README.md

 ## Current Status

-This branch implements the latest draft of the ACME protocol.
+This branch implements the ACME v2 protocol.

 It is not meant for production yet!
-There are no servers that fully cover this draft at the moment.
+There are no servers that fully cover the ACME v2 API at the moment.
 For this reason, some of the functions are also untested.

 Use the [master branch](https://github.com/shred/acme4j/tree/master) for production purposes.

 Known issues:

+* Only implements ACME v2 up to [draft 06](https://tools.ietf.org/html/draft-ietf-acme-acme-06)
 * Documentation is incomplete and partially outdated
 * The API is still subject to change
 * The example is not functional at the moment